opticgroup/icmesh/README.md

 - **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help expand the network with hardware and code to improve network resiliency.
 - **Volunteers** to place **routers** on their property 🏠 to enhance coverage.
 Ideal spots are at high elevations with good line-of-sight to neighboring areas and router nodes.
 - **Advocates** to spread the word and recruit more community members.
-- **Fundraisers** – Partner with a restaurant to share revenue with TCMESH.
+- **Fundraisers** – Partner with a restaurant to share revenue with ICMESH.
 Our goal is to raise $1,000 to build the initial router network.
 - **Community Leaders** to secure funding, collaborate with government agencies, and invest in turnkey nodes for optimal property placements.

 ---

 ## ✅ **Current Progress**
-- **Our first solar powered node** will go live February 2025.
-- Successful tests have already occured from Hamilton Trail reaching as far as San Clemente and Anaheim.
-- This website 😃
+- Solar node is live on Hamilton Trail
+- Solar node is live at the top of Live Oak Canyon Grade (by Doody Residence)
+- We have made successful tests between Hamilton and Cooks
+- A new solar node is being built and will be placed near Windy Ridge to cover Trabuco Oaks Drive
+- All the nodes will be line of sight of each other, extending range deep into the canyons

 ---